Deeroil/ot-harjoitustyo/README.md

 - 1-8: tiles with mines as neighbors
 - 9: a tile with a mine

-So there isn't any game functionality yet.
+After that, you can give (x,y) coordinates to open tiles of the grid.
+After opening a tile, you'll see which number was inside.
+If it was 9 (a mine), the game ends.

+You can't win yet, and you can only quit by hitting a mine.

-So the app knows just how to
+So the app knows how to
 - make a custom sized n*n grid (actually a list)
 - fill it with mines
-- count how many mines each non-mine tile has as a neighbor (this part is still under construction, well most of this is.)
+- count how many mines each non-mine tile has as a neighbor (this part is still under construction)
+- check a tile and keep track of opened tiles
+- quit if you hit a mine
+- and a bit more